Geoffrey Phillips

-Alan Geoffrey Phillips (born 27 March 1931) is an English former first-class cricketer.
+Alan Geoffrey Phillips (27 March 1931 – 2023) was an English first-class cricketer.

 Phillips was born at Blackburn in March 1931.
 While studying at Worcester College at the University of Oxford, he made three appearances in first-class cricket for Oxford University against Worcestershire in 1931, followed by matches against Middlesex and Worcestershire in 1954.
 He scored 71 runs in these three matches, with a high score of 31.
 In addition to playing first-class cricket, Phillips also played minor counties cricket for Shropshire in 1960, making a single appearance in the Minor Counties Championship.

+Outside of cricket, Phillips had a career as a teacher which included a spell as housemaster at Shrewsbury School.
+He died in 2023 at the age of 92.